 Ideal specials pages should be clear and immediately communicate the essential details as well as the important criteria, like qualifying vehicles and expiration date.
-The best dealership websites offer this, and allow for shoppers to sort, track, and find specials as easily as they would find a vehicle.
+Auto dealer websites should allow for shoppers to sort, track, and find specials as easily as they would find a vehicle.

 When it comes to forms, it’s all about creating a frictionless experience.
 If your goal is conversions, then the best is to eliminate and reduce every frustration in your forms.

-The best dealership websites have simple, single-step forms that are incredibly easy to fill in.
+The best auto dealer websites have simple, single-step forms that are incredibly easy to fill in.
 From start to submission, submitting a contact request, scheduling a test drive, or booking a service appointment, should be both entirely intuitive and almost effortless.
-Limiting the number of fields to fill in and offering multiple selection buttons save the customer time and increase their likelihood of actually submitting the lead.
+Limiting the number of fields to fill in and offering multiple selection buttons save the customer time and increase their likelihood of submitting a form.

 Shoppers look for reviews and testimonials to help them at every step in the car buying process — not least to make sure they are picking the right dealership.
 Reviews can also be particularly effective for attracting shoppers from outside your immediate community.
 After all, 72% of car buyers and 63% of service customers would drive 20-60 miles for a dealership with good reviews.